awpala/my-omscs-notes/cs-6290/09-memory-ordering.md

 <img src="./assets/09-019.png" width="450">
 </center>

 Eventually, the cache miss in instruction `I1` is resolved, and the instruction `LOAD` is able to proceed (as in the figure shown above).
-Consequently, instruction `I2` is able to computed `R7` promptly thereafter, and similarly instruction `I3` can now perform its corresponding instruction `STORE`.
+Consequently, instruction `I2` is able to compute `R7` promptly thereafter, and similarly instruction `I3` can now perform its corresponding instruction `STORE`.
 Furthermore, as instruction `I1` completes, instruction `I4` completes subsequently thereafter.

 <center>
 <img src="./assets/09-020.png" width="450">